 Welcome to Dubai, a city where the future meets tradition in the most spectacular way.
 Picture a place where you can spend the morning wandering through traditional markets (souks), the afternoon on a stunning beach, and the evening dining in a world-class restaurant perched atop a skyscraper.
-This city is a playground for the senses, offering something for every type of traveler.
+This city is a playground for the senses, offering something for every type of traveler, including luxury hotels.

 The ideal time to visit Dubai is between November and March.
 During these months, you’ll enjoy pleasant temperatures ranging from 20 °C to 30 °C, making it perfect for outdoor activities like desert safaris, beach outings, and city tours.